Preserving and Building on Greek-Roman Predecessors

 Dioscurides was a physician who resided in Rome during the first century.
 He composed a compendium of all the materia medica then known from Greek medicine and other sources.
 He may have learned his medicine by practical experience while in the legions, and he most certainly relied on an earlier work by the physician Crateuas.
 His work describes some 600 plants and their possible medical use.
 The manuscript also has Arabic annotations because it came into the hands of an Arabic owner.
 In the picture to the left, wild blackberry is described and illustrated.

-This frontispiece of the Vienna Dioscurides shows a set of seven famous pharmacologists.
-The most prominent man in the picture is Galen, who sits on a folding chair.
+The frontispiece of the Vienna Dioscurides shows seven famous pharmacologists; this detail highlights Galen.
 Byzantine science was essentially Classical science.
 The value of a book like the Vienna Dioscurides was determined by the veracity of its illustrations.
 Eventually, copies became so bad that a movement was initiated to “clean up” the texts.
 Periodically, there were “renaissances.”
 In the sixth century CE, when the copy was made, there was such a renaissance.
 Scientific illustration could only progress as fast as accurate illustrations could be made.
 Consequently, science progressed pari passu, i.e., in equal parts, with scientific illustration.
 It was only with mechanized type that this problem of lag-time could be overcome.

 This Byzantine manuscript is illustrated with techniques and divisions of uroscopy.
-Seated at the left is Theophilus, a famous seventh century Greek whose treatise On Urines was much used throughout the Greek East and the Latin West (in translation).
+Seated at the left is Theophilus Protospatharius, a famous seventh century Greek whose treatise, On Urines, was much used throughout the Greek East and the Latin West (in translation).
 Handing Theophilos a urine flask is his assistant, Posos, according to the Greek caption above him.

+Cosmas and Damian were reputedly twin brothers, physicians, and martyrs in the 3rd century under Diocletian.
 The camel in this detail enjoins that the bodies of saints Cosmas and Damian should be buried side by side; initially they were to be separated on account of a supposed disagreement.
-Saints Cosmas and Damian are the patron saints of doctors.
+Cosmas and Damian are the patron saints of doctors.

 The Introduction of Hospitals